 - CAD\$4,000 per month for president and CEO services.
 Anytime that is 60 days from the date of change of control, either the Company or the officer may terminate the agreement, in which case the Company or the surviving corporation will pay a fee equal to CAD\$500,000 plus GST.
 On termination of services by the Company without cause, the Company must pay a termination fee of CAD\$200,000. - CAD\$4,000 per month for geological consulting and technical officer services.
 Anytime that is 60 days from the date of change of control, either the Company or the officer may terminate the agreement, in which case the Company or the surviving corporation will pay a fee equal to CAD\$200,000 plus GST.
-On termination of services by the Company without cause, the Company must pay a termination fee of CAD\$50,000. - CAD\$2,375 per month for CFO and financial consulting services, increased to CAD\$2,494 per month during the year ended March 31, 2023.
-Anytime that is 30 days per agreement from the date of change of control, either the Company or the officer may terminate the agreement, in which case the Company or the surviving corporation will pay a fee equal to CAD\$28,500.
-On termination of services by the Company without cause, the Company must pay a termination fee of CAD\$28,500.
-The CFO resigned effective October 4, 2023.
+On termination of services by the Company without cause, the Company must pay a termination fee of CAD\$50,000. - New CFO appointed on October 2023, fees are CAD\$2,500 per month for CFO and financial consulting services to be settle with RSUs.